caderek/benny/README.md

   }),

   // If the code that you want to benchmark requires setup,
-  // you should return it wrapped in function: add('My second case', () => {
+  // you should return it wrapped in a function: add('My second case', () => {
     // Example setup:
     const testArr = Array.from({ length: 1000 }, (_, index) => index)

-    // Benchmarked code wrapped in function:
-    return () => myOtherFunction(testArr)
+    // Benchmarked code wrapped in a function: return () => myOtherFunction(testArr)
   }),